salihkaragoz/pose-residual-network-pytorch/README.md

 For more options look at opt.py

 ## Results
+We have just published only the results on COCO Val Groun Truth.

 ```
  Average Precision  (AP) @[ IoU=0.50:0.95 | area=   all | maxDets= 20 ] = 0.877
  Average Precision  (AP) @[ IoU=0.50      | area=   all | maxDets= 20 ] = 0.968